AdaCore/gnatstudio/docs/users_guide/extending.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can filter output produced by a target's run by using custom code.
-The list of filters already provided by GPS is shown below.
+The list of filters already provided by GNAT Studio is shown below.
 By default, each is executed during each run of a target.

 * :file:`output_chopper`